-Swedish bus maker Scania admits misconduct in India, Nitin Gadkari’s denies bribery allegations
+As Nitin Gadkari denies bribery allegations, Swedish firm Scania admits misconduct in India

 Gadkari’s office also said that since the whole episode was an “internal affair” of the Swedish firm, it will be prudent to wait for their official statement.
 The minister also called it an “unfortunate and sinister campaign” to tarnish his reputation.

 The minister also claimed to have encouraged the Nagpur Municipal Corporation to begin a pilot project, and that the civic body signed a commercial memorandum of understanding with the Swedish company.
-Gadkari’s officer said the deal was a “purely commercial arrangement”.
+Gadkari’s office said the deal was a “purely commercial arrangement”.

 The spokesperson for Scania said the company had not sold a bus to the Indian minister.